yourwelcomematt/matt-obsidian-vault/Photography/Autofocus & Manual Focus.md

 	- When used in combination with AF-C it can be very useful for tracking moving subjects
 	- Least precise of the area options, although brands such as Sony and Canon excel in this area
 	- Best for subjects that are against a high contrast background
+- All
+	- Specific Fujifilm mode which allows you to easily switch between the above options by changing the size of the focus area using the rear command dial

 ### Auto Focus Lock (AF-L)